 If knowing the nature of vintage watch sizes is of little help in encouraging you to wear your vintage watches (should you have just found yourself owning one by means of inheriting it, or if you’re just getting into the hobby), let me put it this way – it’s all about your mindset, which, believe you me, is no big deal to reform.
 Seen people do it rather quickly, didn’t take me long either.

 People rarely care anyway.
-Only the WIS will notice, but since the WIS know the bigger picture it’s OK.
+Only the WIS will notice, but since the WIS knows the bigger picture it’s OK.

 You can always give a short lecture about vintage watches, as a proper bit of knowledge and history is always the best way to overpower doubts.
 Keeps the wit in shape, and there’s a chance that you’ve just planted some common sense in an otherwise vacant mind.